-SteadyMD aims to provide concierge healthcare service remotely… and they do an incredible job, taking primary care to another level.
-The amount of personal attention that you can receive from your dedicated, long-term physician at SteadyMD will startle most people; it is on par with — or better than — the most attentive traditional primary care many of us have ever received.
+SteadyMD aims to provide remote concierge healthcare service and does an incredible job, taking primary care to another level.
+The amount of personal attention that you can receive from your dedicated, long-term physician at SteadyMD will startle most people; it is on par with — or better than — the most attentive, traditional primary care many of us have ever received.

-Your doctor's visit with SteadyMD can last an hour, or longer if needed — compared to around 10-15 minutes in a traditional doctor's office.
-You can call, text or video chat with your doctor in unlimited fashion.
-Your doctor will actually reach out to you, proactively, to check on you.
-SteadyMD gathers all of your medical records to make sure the care they provide is on the firmest possible footing.
-And SteadyMD doctors can provide this amount of attention because they see fewer patients per doctor than in a typical healthcare setting.
+Your doctor's visit with SteadyMD can last an hour or longer if needed — compared to around 10-15 minutes in a traditional doctor's office.
+You have unlimited access to call, text, or video chat with your doctor, and your doctor reaches out to you for check-ins.
+SteadyMD gathers all of your medical records to ensure the care they provide is on the firmest possible footing.
+And SteadyMD doctors can give this amount of attention because they see fewer patients per doctor than in a typical healthcare setting.

 So what is the catch?
 Why isn't SteadyMD our top pick overall?
 It boils down to the price tag, which is just too high for many people to afford.